There are dozens, if not hundreds of garage door buying guides all over the internet, so what makes this one so different?

 The bottom line is, in years of dealing with different garage door brands, we haven’t seen a single model from this brand that would perform well in our region.
 However, if you reside in a warm and dry climate, this might be a good fit for your property.

 Now we’re getting to bread and butter for most garage door manufacturers.
 It’s an aluminum garage doors.
 They come in different designs, colors, thickness, and insulation values.
 There are several brands that I would like to mention here that make some good quality aluminum doors.
 C.H.I garage doors, Clopay, Amarr, and Steel-Craft.
 What’s interesting in this category, is that most companies started to offer more unique garage door designs by taking their flush panel aluminum doors as a base, and installing a wooden overlay, creating a very appealing and premium look.
-This technique offers several benefits when comparing to custom wood doors.
+This technique offers several benefits when compared to custom wood doors.

 Aluminum garage doors with wood overlay offer that special premium look, while being much lighter than custom wood doors, thus using a standard set of hardware.
 We’ve had a pretty good experience with aluminum doors from all the brands I’ve mentioned above.
-If you’re looking for more affordable steel/aluminum garage doors, you might want to have a closer look at the Lincoln garage door series by Amarr or Classic series by Clopay.
+If you’re looking for more affordable steel/aluminum garage doors, you might want to have a closer look at the Lincoln garage door series by Amarr or the Classic series by Clopay.
 C.H.I offers a Timeless Collection, and Steel-Craft has it’s Thermo- Craft products.
 All of them were proven to be a solid choice for challenging climate conditions.

 The next category will be a wood garage door.
 Thirty years ago, wood garage doors were extremely popular here in Canada.
 Back then, it was pretty much a standard choice for most homeowners.
 But not anymore.